 Ten percent of the Fico credit score calculation is a category known as “new credit”.
 Every time you apply for a credit card or any loan, the bank will always make a credit inquiry.
 Every time a credit inquiry is done, your score will go down with a few points.
 Although many credit inquiries can damage your credit for as much as 12 months, but if you have only 3-5 credit inquiries the effect will only last for 2 or 3 months and after that your score will basically be back to where it was.
 Please note that a credit inquiry will affect your score regardless if you were approved or not.

 There is another factor in which applying for a new credit card right before applying for a mortgage may affect your score.
 That is “credit history”.
 When applying for a new card Fico looks at it as if you’re trying to borrow more money from the banks, even though it could be that you’re only doing it to gain some great credit card bonus.
 Fico will still think that maybe the reason why you are trying to apply for a new account is because you may have lost your job etc. and you desperately need funds.
 That’s why they will lower your credit score for about six months.
-After the six month period your score should not anymore be affected by the new account.
+After the six month period, your score should not anymore be affected by the new account.

 So back to our question, how long before applying for a mortgage should I not open a new credit card?
-After understanding what we have discussed above, you probably will want to hold off from applying for a new credit card within the six months before applying for a mortgage, since in that period your score may still be lower as an affect from the new credit card.
+After understanding what we have discussed above, you probably will want to hold off from applying for a new credit card within the six months before applying for a mortgage, since in that period your score may still be lower as an effect from the new credit card.

 Closing a Credit Card

 In the past I wrote a post about how closing a credit card may affect your credit score.
 You can read it here.
 There we just generally spoke about issues regarding your overall credit, but if you know that you will be applying for a mortgage in the next six months, I would never recommend closing a credit card.
-As even the slightest affect in your credit score can end up costing you a lot of money in interest.
+As even the slightest effect in your credit score can end up costing you a lot of money in interest.

 Hope this information was helpful.
 You can subscribe here to our newsletter to receive more of these informational posts.
 Thank you!